 Set your hot water heater so its temperature is less than 120 degrees.
 If you drink hot liquids like coffee or hot chocolate, don’t hold your child while drinking them and keep the cups away from kids.

-If you need the services of burn injury lawyers in Tucson, contact the top 1% of personal injury attorneys in the USA* at (520) 977-1900.
+If you need the services of burn injury lawyers in Tucson, contact us at (520) 977-1900.
 At Lerner and Rowe, we offer free consultations with a highly rated legal team that includes a board certified personal injury attorney.
 Our office hours are 8:00 a.m.-5 p.m. but are available 24/7 to take your call.